negz/kuberos/README.md

 Provides OIDC authentication configuration for kubectl.

 Flags:
       --help                   Show context-sensitive help (also try --help-long and --help-man).
       --listen=":10003"        Address at which to expose HTTP webhook.
   -d, --debug                  Run with debug logging.
-      --extra-scopes=EXTRA-SCOPES ...
+      --scopes=profile... ...
 List of additional scopes to provide in token.
+      --email-domain=EMAIL-DOMAIN
+                               The eamil domain to restrict access to.
       --shutdown-grace-period=1m
                                Wait this long for sessions to end before shutting down.
-      --email-domain=EMAIL-DOMAIN
-                         The email domain to restrict access to.
+      --shutdown-endpoint=SHUTDOWN-ENDPOINT
+                               Insecure HTTP endpoint path (e.g., /quitquitquit)
+                               that responds to a GET to shut down kuberos.

 Args:
   [<oidc-issuer-url>]     OpenID Connect issuer URL.